Learn Material Health Guides Wood Guide

 Is engineered wood toxic?

 It depends entirely on what the glue/resin/binder is that holds the wood together.
-If it is held together with a soy-based resin with no added formaldehyde, then it is a healthy option.
+If it is held together with a soy-based resin with no added formaldehyde, for example, then it’s a healthy option.
 If it is held together with a glue that contains formaldehyde, or a glue that contains other harmful chemicals like isocyanates, then it is harmful to health.

 What is composite wood?